Redmond at the End of the Ice Age – Native American Settlement at the Bear Creek Site

-The project will establish stream buffers consistent with the City’s Critical Areas Ordinance with allowance for the Washington State Department of Transportation (WSDOT) “Stage 3” widening of the SR520 freeway adjacent to Bear Creek.
-The existing asphalt path will be relocated and augmented with a soft-surface parallel path and “side-routes” that will allow people to walk over to the stream and to view and interact with (a much improved) Bear Creek.
+The project establishes stream buffers consistent with the City’s Critical Areas Ordinance with allowance for the Washington State Department of Transportation (WSDOT) “Stage 3” widening of the SR 520 freeway adjacent to Bear Creek.
+The parallel path and “side-routes” allow people to walk over to the stream and to view and interact with (a much improved) Bear Creek.

 The rehabilitated overbank areas will address flood conveyance issues and will provide other habitat improvements.

 On May 18th, 2013, experts from the Washington State Department of Transportation, Department of Archeology and Historic Preservation, Muckleshoot, Snoqualmie and Stillaguamish Tribes, and SWCA Environmental Consultants presented a special workshop titled Archaeology for the Curious about archaeology basics and what Redmond was like 10,000 years ago and the local history of the Bear Creek site.

 The following link will direct you to videos of that presentation: